4teamwork/ftw.footer/README.rst

 Configuration
 =============

-The amount of portlet columns in the footer can be configured in the `portal_registry` option `IFooterSettings.columns_count`.
+The number of portlet columns in the footer can be configured in the `portal_registry` option `IFooterSettings.columns_count`.

 Up to four columns are currently supported.